“My mind is never so pleasantly empty as when I’m chopping wood.”

 For the past few weeks, I’ve heated Innisfree with nothing but wood.
 And we’ve gone through several sunrises that dawned in the upper teens.
 The heat from it is amazing.
 And as commanded in Norwegian Wood, I’ve learned to operate my stove so no smoke can be seen emerging from the chimney.
 Just heatwave ripples through icy air …

 The cabin also is amazing.
-The southern exposure is nothing but forest, so in the summer, when the sun is punishing, oak, maple, birch, and beach leaves protect Innisfree from the heat.
+The southern exposure is nothing but forest, so in the summer, when the sun is punishing, oak, maple, birch, and beech leaves protect Innisfree from the heat.
 I think I ran the AC only two or three times this past summer.
 Now that winter-fall is here, the leaves are dropping (though my oaks cling stubbornly to theirs) and the sun streams through the windows in the back room, creating passive heat and complementing the warmth of the woodstove.